Behold the Lamb of God!

 49:1 Listen to me, O coastlands, pay attention, you peoples from far away!
 The Lord called me before I was born, while I was in my mother’s womb he named me.
 2 He made my mouth like a sharp sword, in the shadow of his hand he hid me; he made me a polished arrow, in his quiver he hid me away.
 3 And he said to me, “You are my servant, Israel, in whom I will be glorified.”
 4 But I said, “I have labored in vain, I have spent my strength for nothing and vanity; yet surely my cause is with the Lord, and my reward with my God.”
 5 And now the Lord says, who formed me in the womb to be his servant, to bring Jacob back to him, and that Israel might be gathered to him, for I am honored in the sight of the Lord, and my God has become my strength—6 he says, “It is too light a thing that you should be my servant to raise up the tribes of Jacob and to restore the survivors of Israel; I will give you as a light to the nations, that my salvation may reach to the end of the earth.”7 Thus says the Lord, the Redeemer of Israel and his Holy One, to one deeply despised, abhorred by the nations, the slave of rulers, “Kings shall see and stand up, princes, and they shall prostrate themselves, because of the Lord, who is faithful, the Holy One of Israel, who has chosen you.”

 Psalm 40 is a psalm of thanksgiving with a hint of lament at its end.
 There is a definite structure to this psalm.
 Verses 1-3 are a testimonial of well-being at the hands of God.
 Verse 5 may very well be a response by those gathered to hear the testimonial, or perhaps by a priest.
 Verse 6 and following is a direct address to God.
-This may have been an actual liturgical structure.
+This may have been a structure for use in worship.

 1 I waited patiently upon the Lord; *